I’m Smiling Because I’m Uncomfortable

 Adams Hall, Basement Kitchen, 4:30 p.m.

 Why do we eat?
 Why do we stop eating?
 This one woman show is an autobiographical story traveling from early childhood experiences of queerness and lessons on body image, to a college eating disorder, to the present challenges of eating and living in a human body.

 This program is sponsored by the Clarke Forum for Contemporary Issues and is part of Love Your Body Week programming.

-Emma Howard is a writer and performer and a recent graduate from the Experimental Theatre Wing at New York University Tisch School of the Arts.
-She likes to make work about eating and mental illness.
+Emma Howard (Performer, Writer) is a recent graduate from the Experimental Theatre Wing at Tisch School of the Arts.
+Most of her work addresses eating and mental illness.
+When not writing or performing, she works for a non-profit theatre organization called The Possibility Project.
+To pay rent, she works at an overpriced vegan fast food restaurant that caters to a lot of men at JP Morgan.
 She is interested in one day becoming a medical and humanitarian clown and using physical comedy to tackle body image issues.
 Her favorite food to binge on is peanut butter granola.